Introduction to Editing

 Prefer to watch this in video format?😏

-Welcome to the Editing unit of Explorer University!
 In this portion of the course, I’m going to cover the entire editing process from start to finish.
 Whether you’ve never edited a photo in your life or you’re a Photoshop pro, I can guarantee you’ll learn something new.

 Let’s dive in to a brief overview!

-How is the unit organized?
+How is the Editing Unit Organized?

 The Editing unit contains 40 tutorials, each marked by (2) in front of a (.) followed by a (#).
 This tutorial, for example, is labeled (2.1).
 The next tutorial, Philosophy, is labeled (2.2).
 And so on and so forth.

-What am I going to learn?
+What Am I Going to Learn?

-Starting off, I’m going to give you an overview of my editing philosophy, so you can understand how I approach every single editing situation.
+Starting off, I’m going to give you an overview of my editing Philosophy, so you can understand how I approach every single editing situation.

 Finally, I’m going to run through five complete edits from start to finish, so you can see exactly how my editing process works.